amitlisha/HexaGen/docs/USAGE.md

 #### `HexagonsGame.plot(gold_board=None, file_name=None)`
 The `plot` method generate a plot of the current board state.
 It takes two optional parameters:
-- `gold_board`: a list of integers of length matching the number of tiles on the board (usually 180), with values corresponding to the number of available colors (usually ranging from 0 to 7).
+- `gold_board`: a list of integers specifying some board state.
 If provided, the plot will show the gold board, the current board state, and the difference between the two.
 - `file_name`: if provided, the plot will be saved under this name.

 The following example illustrates the use of the `gold_board` parameter.